 To determine which airlines are the most dangerous, we can look at accidents per year as well as fatalities per year.

-In short, Air France and American Airlines have been involved in the most plane crashes worldwide with 11 each, though popular US carriers, including United and Southwest have also had their fair share of accidents.
+We discovered that Air France and American Airlines are the most dangerous airlines, as they have been involved in the most plane crashes worldwide with 11 each, though popular US carriers, including United and Southwest have also had their fair share of accidents.

 When it comes to fatalities, American Airlines has one of the worst records with 858 fatalities, along with China Airlines at 760 fatalities, and Malaysia Airlines at 537 fatalities, though this metric doesn’t always tell the full story.